Engaging the University

 The risen Jesus, about to ascend into heaven as the crowning display of his divine authority, yes, but also as his hard-won authority as head of the church, the first-born of many siblings (Rom.
 8:29), the Son of Man as well as the Son of God—this Jesus tells his disciples to do one thing in particular.
 And this one thing is remarkably parallel to the cultural mandate: in paraphrase, spread out through all the inhabited world and discipline it.
 That is, “Go therefore and make disciples of all nations.”
 What is fundamentally wrong with the world is the human worship of something other than God.
 So go and bring them back to the worship of God as disciples of Jesus, the true image of God (Col. 1:15), disciples who have been inaugurated into this new/original life via baptism in the name of that one true God, now revealed as triune.

-The Redemption Commandments therefore are temporary, and direct us only in this particular phase of the Story.
+The Salvation Commandments therefore are temporary, and direct us only in this particular phase of the Story.
 For in the New Jerusalem, there will be no need for the New Commandment, no need for the Great Commission, and no need for the church.
 The Creation Commandments, by contrast, are God’s abiding will for humanity and the creation under our care—apposite in Eden, apposite after the Fall, apposite in our day, and apposite in the world to come.

-It is this relationship of the Redemption Commandments to the Creation Commandments that I think best explains why the New Testament is preoccupied with the former.
+It is this relationship of the Salvation Commandments to the Creation Commandments that I think best explains why the New Testament is preoccupied with the former.
 It is because the New Testament does indeed presume the Old: the Creation Commandments are never revoked, but rather assumed to be still in full sway.
 Thus the New Testament focuses upon the distinctive calling of the church and the project of redemption.
 The Old Testament—and, indeed, the apocalyptic in the New—remains as testimony to God’s original, abiding, and final concern that all human beings garden the earth and thus promote and enjoy shalom.

-In this light, then, we must not restrict Christian ethics to the project of Redemption and thus to its particular vocabulary of self-sacrifice and non-coercive invitation.
-Yes, redemption is all about these things.
-But redemption is not all that we’re about.
+In this light, then, we must not restrict Christian ethics to the project of salvation and thus to its particular vocabulary of self-sacrifice and non-coercive invitation.
+Yes, salvation is all about these things.
+But salvation is not all that we’re about.
 To say so would be to ignore the Old Testament and, indeed, to misunderstand the New as being cut off from and uninformed by the Old.
-Rather, we must see the redemptive project and vocabulary as relating to the distinctive (but not the total) work of the church, which is nested within and indeed contributive to the generic mission of all human beings to cultivate the world.
+Rather, we must see the salvation project and vocabulary as relating to the distinctive (but not the total) work of the church, which is nested within and indeed contributive to the generic mission of all human beings to cultivate the world.
 As the church lives as the new humanity, we exemplify what God wants to do to, and for, the whole world.
 The church thus provides, by God’s grace, a picture of the life to which our evangelism invites people.

 University, Church, and Campus Ministry

 In the light of these fundamental theological considerations, I suggest a scheme within which we properly locate campus ministry.
 First, I suggest that the university maps nicely onto the cultural mandate, the generic human calling of caring for creation.
-The church, by contrast, maps nicely onto the redemption commandments, while also calling the world—and thus the university—to see its cultural work in the proper context, namely, as including the imperatives of love of God and love of neighbour.
+The church, by contrast, maps nicely onto the salvation commandments, while also calling the world—and thus the university—to see its cultural work in the proper context, namely, as including the imperatives of love of God and love of neighbour.

 What, then, is campus ministry in this context?